Police, Courts and Corrections

 - Describe and critique the contemporary practices of the criminal justice system and its actors in relation to issues such as powers, discretion, accountability, misconduct, fairness and efficacy.

-- Develop skills in oral and written communication.
+- Develop skills in oral and written communication and in delivering and incorporating peer-feedback.

 - Introduction to the Criminal Justice System